-Postpartum Workouts - What You Need To Know About Your Post-Pregnancy Body
+Postpartum Weight Loss - What You Need To Know

 In a recent interview for The Insider, fitness blogger Emily Skye opened up about her struggle to lose the weight she gained during pregnancy.

 She confessed to comparing herself to other mothers who seemed to have less trouble getting back into the postnatal swing of things.
 And she admitted to having difficulties with coming to terms with how pregnancy has changed her body forever.

 It's an interview that most new mothers would undoubtedly appreciate.